 - Remove or rename the Configs, Scripts and Kits directories and the configuration file found in the following places.

-NOTE: The config file is version specific e.g. the Modo 10.0v1 config file is called MODO10.0.CFG
+PLEASE NOTE: The config file is version specific e.g. the Modo 16.1v1 config folder is called MODO16.1.CFG.

-Now launch MODO and it will run as if it is a fresh install.
-If the problem no longer happens, please re-add your kits and plug-ins one by one until the problem reappears.
-This should identify where the problem is occurring.
+Now launch Modo and it will run as if it is a fresh install.
+If the problem no longer occurs, please re-add your kits and plug-ins one by one until the problem reappears.
+This should help to identify what may be causing this issue.

 If you continue to encounter problems after performing these steps, please open a Support ticket and let us know the issue that you are encountering and the troubleshooting steps you have taken so far.